mdp/JsPoker/README.md

 - `betting` Betting options available - These are incremental wager options
 - `players` Array of each player, their actions for any round, and wager/stack
 - `community` Community cards

+#### Bot Actions

+In Texas Hold'em, you're only real options are to stay in the game, or fold.
+With that in mind bots only need to return an integer representing the additional amount they wish to add to the pot.

+The game objects `betting` property shows the betting options available to the player/bot. `call` represents the additional amount needed to stay in the game, while `raise` represents the minimum amount a player can bet if they wish to raise.

+- Wagers of less than the amount required to call are considered a 'fold'
+- Wagers of '0', when the call amount is '0', are considered a check.
+- Wagers greater than the call, but less than the minimum raise will result in a call
+- A negative wager will force a fold.
+- Failure to return an integer will assume a wager of '0', which may in turn result in a fold

 #### Example players